• Skip to main content

 Instructions

-• Preheat the oven to 350°F.
+• Reduce the oven temperature to 350 °F.

-• Add the tomatoes to a bowl and toss with the olive oil and ¼ teaspoon salt.
-Spread onto a parchment or aluminum foil-lined baking sheet and roast for 10-15 minutes, until the tomatoes are puffy and lightly browned.
+• Spread the tomatoes onto a parchment or aluminum foil-lined rimmed baking sheet and roast in the oven for 10-15 minutes, until the tomatoes are puffy and lightly browned.

 • When the tomatoes are done, place them in a strainer and gently press down on them to release any excess juice.
-Set aside to cool.
+Set them aside to cool.

 Notes